 All properties in the Parish have access to mains electricity although not all properties have access to gas or mains drainage.
 Mobile reception is poor and broadband is slow and patchy in parts of the parish.
-Broadband/fibre is currently being rolled out through the Parishes, initially to villages/hamlets.
+It is anticipated that the majority of the properties in the plan area will be able to access high speed broadband from 2015.